Hancock Field Air National Guard Base

 Hancock Field Air National Guard Base is a United States Air Force base, co-located with Syracuse Hancock International Airport.
-It is located 4.6 mi north-northeast of Syracuse, New York, at 6001 East Molloy Road, Mattydale, NY 13211.
+It is located 4.6 mi north-northeast of Syracuse, New York, at 6001 East Molloy Road in Mattydale.

 The installation consists of approximately 350 acre of flight line, aircraft ramp and support facilities on the south side of the airport.

 Hancock Field is the home station of the New York Air National Guard's 174th Attack Wing (174 ATW), and the 274th Air Support Operations Squadron (274 ASOS).
 Both units are operationally gained by Air Combat Command (ACC).